thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ## What are the two ways to handle I/O?

-Operations using an I/O device can be extremely slow compared to the operations using a CPU.
+Operations that use an I/O device can be extremely slow compared to the operations that use a CPU.
 Many I/O devices incorporate mechanical components that must physically move, such as a hard drive seeking a track to read or write.
 Moving a mechanical component is often orders of magnitude slower than the switching of an electric current.
-For example, during a disk operation that takes 10ms to perform, a processor that is clocked at one gigahertz could have performed ten million instruction-processing cycles.
+For example, during a hard disk operation that takes 10ms to perform, a 1 GHz CPU would have performed ten million instruction-processing cycles.

 A simple approach to I/O would be to start the operation and then wait for it to complete.
 This is called **synchronous** or **blocking** I/O because it blocks the progress of a program while the I/O operation is in progress.
 In other words, the program is stuck waiting for the I/O operation to complete leaving the CPU to idle.
 When a program makes many synchronous I/O operations, the CPU could spend almost all of its time waiting for the operations to complete.